PurpleKingdomGames/indigo-website/indigodocs/information/key-concepts.md

 The above would only hold true if there are no side effects.
 The problem is that games are random, time sensitive, and usually use mutable state for better performance - all of which are normally side effecting issues.

-Some of he key things that Indigo gives you:
+Some of the key things that Indigo gives you:

 1. Known time - each frame's logic gets one time value regardless of how long it takes to process the frame.
 2. Psuedo randomness - seeded from the game's running time, but you can always find out what "random" values were used provided you use a propagated `dice` instance.